xaviersolau/GeneratorTools/README.md

     }
 ```

-The model base interface defines a `IsDirty` property that is going to be set once a model implementation property is set.
+The model base interface defines a `IsDirty` property that is going to be `true` once a model implementation property is set.

 All you need to do in order to define a model is to write your model interface: `IMyModel` with the properties you want: